john-wigg/best-data-practices/README.md

   * Very long names are problematic for certain software, so avoid.
   * Use leading zeros for sequential numbering.

-It is also a good idea to include the date in sensible format or use some organisational elements for fast identification such as short names for locations.
+It is also a good idea to include the date in a sensible format and to use some organisational elements for fast identification such as short names for locations.
 Compare to [[4]](#file-naming1),[[5]](#file-naming2),[[1]](#file-naming3).